Samri-A/myfirst-repo/README.md

-# myfirst-repo
-practice account for learning git
+# This is dedicated repo for DSA course lab assignments